sysgears/spinjs/docs/howSpinWorks.md

 ### #3 Merging the configurations

 The generated configuration for each technology is merged into the main configuration using webpack-merge to ensure that the global webpack configuration is created without conflicts.

-Each SpinJS plugin knows how to create a part of webpack configuration for a specific technology.
-Each plugin also understands for what environment the configuration must be generated: for development or for production, or whether you need to compile webpack DLL files.

 ## Webpack DLL

-Webpack DLL files is a bundle that's get generated from the runtime dependencies of the project.
-In other words, SpinJS generates the bundle only once.
-And then, if you change the project code, the incremental bundle is created, but webpack does _not_ re-compile all the dependencies again.
-Using webpack DLL files increases the speed of creating incremental builds.
+Webpack DLL files comprise a bundle that's get generated from the runtime dependencies of the project.
+In sane words, SpinJS generates the project bundle only once.
+Then, when you change the project code and an incremental build is created, webpack does _not_ re-compile all the dependencies again, which helps to drastically increase the speed of creating incremental builds.

-You can consider webpack DLL files as cache for your builds in development mode.
-In other words, SpinJS is able to generate code and also cache the code to increase the speed of the next build.
+You can consider webpack DLL files as the cache for your builds in development mode, and SpinJS leverages the power of using webpack DLLs.

 ## Current Working Directory

 SpinJS recursively reads the configurations in `.spinrc.js` files in all the child directories.
 When a configuration in each child directory is read or a builder is executed, the current working directory is set to point to this same directory.
 This scheme of operation should be compatible to all 3rd party tools.